top of page

 The Girls & Boys Brigade has been providing a safe, nurturing space for local children and youths for more than 144 years.

-The Brigade evolved to include girls and offer many more services, helping literally thousands of youths and families across the decades.
+practical work skills.
+The Brigade evolved to include girls and offer many more services, helping thousands of children, youth, and families across the decades.

 The Girls and Boys Brigade